Terms and conditions

 Ganne was joined at that figure by Hinson-Tolchard’s Oklahoma State teammate Rina Tatematsu, a junior from Thailand, Texas Tech’s Shannon Tan, a freshman from Singapore, and San Jose State’s Lucia Lopez Ortega, a sophomore from Spain.

-Texas A&M teammates Adele Cernousek, a sophomore from France, and Bianca Fernandez Garcia-Poggio, a sophomore from Spain, and Arizona’s Nena Wongthanavimok, a freshman from Thailand, each recorded a 3-under 69 and were tied for seventh place.
+Texas A&M teammates Adele Cernousek, a sophomore from France, and Blanca Fernandez Garcia-Poggio, a sophomore from Spain, and Arizona’s Nena Wongthanavimok, a freshman from Thailand, each recorded a 3-under 69 and were tied for seventh place.

 Defending NCAA individual champion Rose Zhang, a sophomore from Irvine, Calif. and the No. 1 player in the Women’s WAGR, landed in the large group tied for 36th place as she matched par with a 72.